Skip to content

 All Areas Aggregation Device

 When you configure your first area, the integration automatically creates an "All Areas" device that aggregates occupancy data across all configured areas.
-This provides a unified view of occupancy across your entire home or selected areas.
+This provides a unified view of occupancy across your entire home.

 Device Information